Petersfield R.F.C.: History

-The Club was joined following the 2017-18 season by Bernard James Rhodes as Director of Rugby, despite his limited experience in the Hampshire leagues.
+The club was joined following the 2017–18 season by Bernard James Rhodes as Director of Rugby, despite his limited experience in the Hampshire leagues.
 Unfortunately the club struggled under the new guidance and were relegated the following year.
-Club favourite Pam Cheeseman returned at the same time as Director of Women's Rugby, as well as club legend Andy Barnes (1256 1st XV Points) after a few years developing himself in the higher leagues.

-The 2019/20 season saw further changes with a new head coach in Jason Ford and a new forwards coach in ex Portsmouth RFC Head Coach Jim Pearce.
-Petersfield were also fortunate enough to be joined by ex Bath and Wales Exiles centre Tom Cheeseman on a £1 per week deal for the 2019/20 season.
+The 2019–20 season saw further changes with a new head coach in Jason Ford and a new forwards coach in ex Portsmouth RFC Head Coach, Jim Pearce.
+Promotion was achieved to London South West 3.
+In the same season, Petersfield were also fortunate enough to be joined by ex Bath and Wales Exiles centre Tom Cheeseman.

+Petersfield went undefeated in cantering to the Counties 1 Hampshire title in 2023-24, amassing 98 points from 19 victories - to take their place the Regional 2 South Central, finishing fifth in their inaugural campaign at Level 6.

+The Club has gone from strength to strength with the development and growth of the Youth Section, and it is proud of the fact that it provides rugby for an age range of 6-60.

+The senior playing strength is some 80-players, and there are upwards of 450 Mini, Youth and Colt playing members.
+Parents, and non-playing members, including Vice-Presidents, make up the rest of the membership which overall, represents a true cross-section of our community.

-Recent Performances
+Recent performances

 In the RFU English Clubs Championship, Petersfield has achieved the following outcomes in recent seasons: